saichanduinti/Agents-Intensive-Capstone-Project/README.md

 The final result is not just a technical showcase but a genuinely valuable tool that can scale across workflows, teams, and industries.

-#This Project Support the #Kadali Sainadh  and #bathygaripavan
+#This Project Support to #Kadali Sainadh  and #bathygaripavan  Thank you Support!